w3c/wai-aria-practices/ARIA/apg/patterns/carousel/carousel-pattern.md

         <h3>Basic carousel elements</h3>
         <ul>
           <li>
-            A carousel container element that encompasses all components of the carousel, including both carousel controls and slides, has either role <a href="#region" class="role-reference">region</a> or role <a href="#group" class="role-reference">group.</a>
+            A carousel container element that encompasses all components of the carousel, including both carousel controls and slides, has either role <a href="https://w3c.github.io/aria/#region" class="role-reference">region</a> or role <a href="https://w3c.github.io/aria/#group" class="role-reference">group.</a>
             The most appropriate role for the carousel container depends on the information architecture of the page.
             See the
             <a href="../../practices/landmark-regions/">Landmark Regions Practice</a>
             to determine whether the carousel warrants being designated as a landmark region.
           </li>
-          <li>The carousel container has the <a href="#aria-roledescription" class="property-reference">aria-roledescription</a> property set to <code>carousel</code>.</li>
+          <li>The carousel container has the <a href="https://w3c.github.io/aria/#aria-roledescription" class="property-reference">aria-roledescription</a> property set to <code>carousel</code>.</li>
           <li>
-            If the carousel has a visible label, its accessible label is provided by the property <a href="#aria-labelledby" class="property-reference">aria-labelledby</a> on the carousel container set to the ID of the element containing the visible label.
+            If the carousel has a visible label, its accessible label is provided by the property <a href="https://w3c.github.io/aria/#aria-labelledby" class="property-reference">aria-labelledby</a> on the carousel container set to the ID of the element containing the visible label.
-            Otherwise, an accessible label is provided by the property <a href="#aria-label" class="property-reference">aria-label</a> set on the carousel container.
+            Otherwise, an accessible label is provided by the property <a href="https://w3c.github.io/aria/#aria-label" class="property-reference">aria-label</a> set on the carousel container.
             Note that since the <code>aria-roledescription</code> is set to &quot;carousel&quot;, the label does not contain the word &quot;carousel&quot;.
           </li>
           <li>The rotation control, next slide control, and previous slide control are either native button elements (recommended) or implement the <a href="../button/">button pattern</a>.</li>
           <li>
-            The rotation control has an accessible label provided by either its inner text or <a href="#aria-label" class="property-reference">aria-label</a>.
+            The rotation control has an accessible label provided by either its inner text or <a href="https://w3c.github.io/aria/#aria-label" class="property-reference">aria-label</a>.
             The label changes to match the action the button will perform, e.g., &quot;Stop slide rotation&quot; or &quot;Start slide rotation&quot;.
             A label that changes when the button is activated clearly communicates both that slide content can change automatically and when it is doing so.
             Note that since the label changes, the rotation control does not have any states, e.g., <code>aria-pressed</code>, specified.
           </li>
-          <li>Each slide container has role <a href="#group" class="role-reference">group</a> with the property <a href="#aria-roledescription" class="property-reference">aria-roledescription</a> set to <code>slide</code>.</li>
+          <li>Each slide container has role <a href="https://w3c.github.io/aria/#group" class="role-reference">group</a> with the property <a href="https://w3c.github.io/aria/#aria-roledescription" class="property-reference">aria-roledescription</a> set to <code>slide</code>.</li>
           <li>
             Each slide has an accessible name:
             <ul>
-              <li>If a slide has a visible label, its accessible label is provided by the property <a href="#aria-labelledby" class="property-reference">aria-labelledby</a> on the slide container set to the ID of the element containing the visible label.</li>
+              <li>If a slide has a visible label, its accessible label is provided by the property <a href="https://w3c.github.io/aria/#aria-labelledby" class="property-reference">aria-labelledby</a> on the slide container set to the ID of the element containing the visible label.</li>
-              <li>Otherwise, an accessible label is provided by the property <a href="#aria-label" class="property-reference">aria-label</a> set on the slide container.</li>
+              <li>Otherwise, an accessible label is provided by the property <a href="https://w3c.github.io/aria/#aria-label" class="property-reference">aria-label</a> set on the slide container.</li>
               <li>If unique names that identify the slide content are not available, a number and set size can serve as a meaningful alternative, e.g., &quot;3 of 10&quot;.
 Note: Normally, including set position and size information in an accessible name is not appropriate.
-An exception is helpful in this implementation because group elements do not support <a href="#aria-setsize" class="property-reference">aria-setsize</a> or <a href="#aria-posinset" class="property-reference">aria-posinset</a>.
+An exception is helpful in this implementation because group elements do not support <a href="https://w3c.github.io/aria/#aria-setsize" class="property-reference">aria-setsize</a> or <a href="https://w3c.github.io/aria/#aria-posinset" class="property-reference">aria-posinset</a>.
 The tabbed carousel implementation pattern does not have this limitation.</li>
               <li>Note that since the <code>aria-roledescription</code> is set to &quot;slide&quot;, the label does not contain the word &quot;slide.&quot;</li>
             </ul>
           </li>
           <li>
-            Optionally, an element wrapping the set of slide elements has <a href="#aria-atomic" class="property-reference">aria-atomic</a> set to <code>false</code> and <a href="#aria-live" class="property-reference">aria-live</a> set to:
+            Optionally, an element wrapping the set of slide elements has <a href="https://w3c.github.io/aria/#aria-atomic" class="property-reference">aria-atomic</a> set to <code>false</code> and <a href="https://w3c.github.io/aria/#aria-live" class="property-reference">aria-live</a> set to:
             <ul>
               <li><code>off</code>: if the carousel is automatically rotating.</li>
               <li><code>polite</code>: if the carousel is <strong>NOT</strong> automatically rotating.</li>